icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 The [MaxStreamFrameSize][connection-parameters] parameter limits the maximum size of a Stream or StreamLast frame.
 If the application data is larger than this parameter value, the data is sent in chunks with multiple Stream frames.
-Because the sending of data on the underlying connection is serialized, sending a large frame can significantly delay the sending of the next stream frames.
+Frames are serialized on the underlying duplex connection so sending a frame delays the sending of other frames.
 Reducing the maximum stream frame size reduces this delay.
 It's in particular useful when dealing with slow connections.

 ## Stream states